winscripter/Machine.NET/README.md

 existing problems with the X64 emulator rather than adding more possibilities.
 New features will be added once the X64 emulator begins to show success, **however**, you can still suggest new features if you'd like.

-While this project is primarily focused on allowing unmanaged code to run in managed platforms, there's no reason not to use it to create a virtual machine or emulator.

 Please support the project by placing a star on this repository.

 # Supported features